Can I Get a Witness: Release

 Released in September 1963 as the follow-up to Gaye's top ten hit, "Pride and Joy", the song peaked at No. 22 on the Hot 100 on 28 December 1963 and also became one of Gaye's earlier international hit singles, making a buzz in the United Kingdom, primarily among dance clubs in London and northern England (particularly Leeds), and also charted in France where it peaked at number 29 on its chart.
 At 16 weeks, "Can I Get a Witness" lasted longer than any other Marvin Gaye entry on the Hot 100 during the 1960s.
 Gaye performed the song live at the T.A.M.I.
 Show and lip-synching the song while appearing on the Hollywood A Go-Go in 1964 and also on the BBC show, Ready, Steady, Go! in 1965.
+In 2021, Rolling Stone ranked it 68th place among its list of the "100 Greatest Motown Songs", calling it "arguably Gaye's first classic hit".

 Sam Brown version

 In 1988, English singer Sam Brown recorded a cover of "Can I Get a Witness" as a bonus track for the CD release of her debut album, Stop!.
-The track was released as a single, hitting the Top 10 in New Zealand and Top 20 in the U.K, Ireland and Australia.
+The track was released as a single, hitting the Top 10 in New Zealand and Top 20 in the UK, Ireland and Australia.

+In their review, Music & Media called the single "excellent" noting that "a gutsy vocal performance from Brown breathes new life into this 60's soul classic."